 Derivatives usually rely on a counterparty – the person or company with which the fund manager has made the agreement about future deals.
 If the counterparty gets into financial difficulty, it may be difficult to obtain a price for valuations or for the investment manager to dispose of the asset – that creates risk to the value of the fund.
 There’s a risk of capital loss in the event of the counterparty to the derivative becoming insolvent or suffering other financial difficulties.
 In such circumstances the derivative may have no value.

-Geared Assets: Funds that are geared or borrow assets or which use short-selling are likely to be more volatile than other funds and there is a higher risk of capital loss.
+Geared Assets: Funds that are geared or borrow assets or which use short-selling (where a stock is borrowed then sold and bought back before being returned to where they were borrowed from) are likely to be more volatile than other funds and there is a higher risk of capital loss.

 Where a fund could be exposed to these types of risk, we've rated it as having a risk type of “Financial Instruments”.